 - Having Visitors

 - Prisoner safety

 To get this kind of information, you must do a driving history search.

 Have you ever needed to find criminal records?
 Was it easy?
-Was your search online or did you have to call the Jefferson County courthouse? was the information you recieved correct?
+Was your search online or did you have to call the Jefferson County courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal backgrounds and records, and your comments may make it easier for others.